Housing Rights

 Defending Possession Proceedings

-Evictions
+Unlawful Evictions

-We understand that getting the help you need can be difficult if you are threatened with homelessness.
+We understand that getting the help you need can be difficult if you are homeless or threatened with homelessness.
 Our housing solicitors are recognised leaders in this field will approach your case sensitively and provide you with clear advice to help you understand your position.

 Back to top

-4. We’ll talk through your options and provide you with the best approach for a successful solution.
+We’ll talk through your options and provide you with the best approach for a successful solution.

 Back to top

-Why Choose Hodge Jones & Allen solicitors?
+Why choose Hodge Jones & Allen solicitors?

 "The team at HJA showed empathy and the highest level of professionalism to my situation, and turned around a possible injustice."